dudash/openshift-workshops/www/3.4/default/workshop-lab-devmanage.md

   </div>
 </div>

-With the new environment variables set the app should look like this in your web browser (with beers instead of busses):
+With the new environment variables set the app should look like this in your web browser (with live bus locations showing):

 <p><img src="{{ site.baseurl }}/www/3.4/default/screenshots/ose-lab-devman-beerme.png" width="500"/></p>